• Skip to main content

 1. Using the WD-40 magic

-The WD-40 is a lubricant that keeps water out of any lock to prevent freezing.
+The WD-40 is a lubricant that keeps water out of any lock to prevent freezing, making it an essential part of door lock maintenance.
 The trick is to rightly place the nozzle directly inside the door lock opening when spraying the lubricant.

 You can also use this for combination locks.
 Spray the lubricant in any openings so that it gets into the lock mechanism.